electronicarts/gigi/readme/tutorial/tutorial.md

 <img align="right" src="builtin.png"/>

-Gigi comes with several built in techniques inside of the **Techniques/** folder that you can load from the viewer.
+Gigi comes with several built-in techniques inside of the **Techniques/** folder that you can load from the viewer.
 Within the **Techniques/UnitTests/** folder are Gigi techniques meant to exercise every piece of functionality Gigi has to offer.
 They are a nice place to find examples of how to do things.

 The **Techniques/ShaderToy/** folder contains a few shadertoys I made in years past and ported to Gigi.
 They include a stylized path tracer you can fly around in, a playable mine sweeper game, and a playable 2d verlet physics car game.
 These were made using Gigi, so there is no C++ or scripting languages involved - just nodes in a node graph, and hlsl shader files.